27pilots is transforming corporate venturing with Venture Client Units!

 27pilots establishes Venture Client Units, a new transformative corporate venturing vehicle.
 A Venture Client Unit is an internal department that operates based upon the Venture Client model.
 It enables the entire company to strategically benefit from top startup solutions.

-In June 2014, BMW innovation managers Gregor Gimmy and Matthias Meyer invented the Venture Client model as a new corporate venturing vehicle.
+In June 2014, BMW innovation manager Gregor Gimmy invented the Venture Client model as a new corporate venturing vehicle.
 The goal: to respond to the growing need of cutting edge startup technologies.
-After approval from BMW Board Member and CTO Herbert Diess, Gregor, Matthias, Carolina and Max established and managed the first Venture Client Unit in 2015: the BMW Startup Garage.
+After approval from BMW Board Member and CTO Herbert Diess, Gregor established and managed the first Venture Client Unit in 2015: the BMW Startup Garage.

-In June 2018, based upon the success of the BMW Startup Garage, they spun off 27pilots to provide Venture Client Services to BMW and other corporations.
+In June 2018, based upon the success of the BMW Startup Garage, he spun off 27pilots to provide Venture Client Services to BMW and other corporations.

 Selected clients of 27pilots are the BMW Group, BSH Home Appliances, Bosch and LafargeHolcim.